Kabuscorp S.C.P.: 2018–19 penalties

 Kabuscorp forfeited 9 points, for failing to address payment claims by a total 6 individuals, following a 15-day deadline stipulated by the Angolan Football Federation (FAF).
 The first case includes former player Adawá Mokanga, the second case includes former staff members Afonso Paxe Filho, Dombasi João, Kutama Shabani and former head-coach Romeu Filemón whereas the third case refers to former club physician Dr. Caetano Maria.

 In May, the Angolan Football Federation received a letter from FIFA ordering Kabuscorp to be relegated for failing to meet payment claims by former player Rivaldo.
 Even though the debt has reportedly been paid in full, Kabuscorp failed to pay within the established deadline.
 The club faced a second relegation penalty regarding their dispute with TP Mazembe.

 Dissolution

-In 12 March, 2022, the club's president Bento Kangamba announced the club would forfeit from Girabola and would be dissolved, due to the constant penalties applied by the Angolan Football Federation.
+On 12 March 2022, the club's president Bento Kangamba announced the club would forfeit from Girabola and would be dissolved, due to the constant penalties applied by the Angolan Football Federation.

 Notable players

-On January 15, 2012, the 1999 FIFA World Player of the Year and European Footballer of the Year Rivaldo, signed a one-year contract with the club.
+On January 15, 2012, the 1999 FIFA World Player of the Year and 1999 Ballon d'Or Rivaldo, signed a one-year contract with the club.